nextdaymedia/cmp/docs/CMP-V1-TO-V2.md

     });
 }
 ```
-Note that the `removeEventListener` command, used in the v2 code, is used to ensure the `getNonIABVendorConsents` command is executed only once.
+Note that the `removeEventListener` command, used in the v2 code, is used to ensure the `getNonIABVendorConsents` command is invoked only once.
-Without running the `removeEventListener` command, the `getNonIABVendorConsents` command would be executed every time a user re-confirms their choices.
+Without running the `removeEventListener` command, the `getNonIABVendorConsents` command would be invoked every time a user re-confirms their choices.

 ### The `displayConsentUi` command
 Quantcast v1 implement the command `displayConsentUi`.